Skip to content

 1. Locate the JSON sidecar files in sourcedata/sub-xx/dicom_converted/.

-2. Open each JSON file and update the PhaseEncodingDirection and SliceTiming fields.
+2. Open each JSON file and Complete the PhaseEncodingDirection and SliceTiming fields (see Missing fields in JSON files for more information).

-3. Copy the updated JSON files to accompany each NIfTI file in the BIDS folder.
+3. Copy-paste the updated JSON files to accompany each NIfTI file in the BIDS/sub-xx/func folder: each run should have its accompanying sub-xx_task-taskname_run-xx_bold.json sidecar file.

 TODO: [TIM] Explain how to get the two missing fields and why it's important.
 Link to the fmri-general section about it.